Information-Processing/chat-bot/labs/lab_logbook/lab2_logbook.md

   - efficiently transforming 32/16 bit pcm signals to 1-bit pcm signals without inroducing much noise
   - the use of a delta-sigma mdulator in the software shoown in lab3, this takes a while to do in software and hence can advance the time taken to obtain these signals if passed through hardware

+It must also be noted that this extension was taken from the interpolation CIC compiler extension, we chose a delta-sigma modulator over a CIC compiler because the SNR is much higher in these cases.
+This is because the DS modulator pushes quantization noise to higher frequencies causing noise to not be heard as much being out of the audible frequency range, whereas in the CIC compiler, the noise is evenly distributed amongst frequencies causing a flat white noise across these frequencies given that
+SNR = 10log(1.5* [2L + 1]/[pi^(2L)] * M^[2L + 1]) where L = order and M = Oversampling ratio, SNR ~ 93dB compared to the roughly 8dB SNR of a CIC filter (making it ~58* more effective as a filter)

 ### Delta-sigma modulator

 The delta-sigma modulator was consturcted using these sources: